mne-tools/mne-python/doc/precision.rst

 Floating-point precision
 ========================

+..
+NOTE: this file is included in manual/io.rst. changes here will be reflected
+    there.
+If you want to link to this info, link to :doc:`doc/precision` rather than linking to :ref:`doc/manual/io/<section_name>`.
+The next line is a target for :start-after: so we can omit the title from the include: precision-begin-content

 MNE-Python performs all computation in memory using the double-precision 64-bit floating point format.
 This means that the data is typecast into float64 format as soon as it is read into memory.
 The reason for this is that operations such